Artur Szpilka: Mixed martial arts career

 In 2022, it was announced that Szpilka would make his mixed martial arts debut against his former opponent in boxing, Serhiy Radchenko at KSW 71: Ziółkowski vs. Rajewski on 18 June 2022.
 He won the bout via second-round technical knockout.

-In the sophomore bout in the sport, Szpilka faced Denis Załęcki at High League 4 on 17 September 2022.
+In his sophomore bout in the sport, Szpilka faced Denis Załęcki at High League 4 on 17 September 2022.
 He won the bout via first round technical knockout after Załęcki suffered a knee injury.

 Szpilka was then scheduled to face Arkadiusz Wrzosek at XTB KSW 78: Materla vs. Grove 2 on 21 January 2023.
 However, the bout was scrapped as Szpilka withdrew from the bout citing a back injury.

-Szpilka faced Mariusz Pudzianowski at XTB KSW 83: Colosseum 2 on 3 June 2023.
+Szpilka faced former World's Strongest Man Mariusz Pudzianowski at XTB KSW 83: Colosseum 2 on 3 June 2023.
 He won the bout via technical knockout in the second round.

-Szpilka faced Arkadiusz Wrzosek at XTB KSW 94: Bartosiński vs Michaliszyn on 11 May 2024.
+Szpilka next faced former Glory Kickboxer Arkadiusz Wrzosek at XTB KSW 94: Bartosiński vs Michaliszyn on 11 May 2024.
 He lost the bout via knockout in the first round.

+Splika rebounded from this loss by facing former K-1 and current Glory Kickboxer, Errol Zimmerman, at XTB KSW 105: Bartosiński vs. Grzebyk, on April 26, 2025.
+He won the bout via submission in the first round, where after both he and Zimmerman rocked one another with punches, Szpilka took Zimmerman down and forced him to submit via an arm-triangle choke.

+Spzilka next faced former Oktagon MMA Heavyweight champion Michal Martínek, at KSW 113, on December 20, 2025.
+Spzilka won the bout via TKO in the second round, dropping Martinek with a jab-cross combination, before finishing him with ground strikes.
+This bout lead to Szpilka being officially ranked in the KSW Heavyweight Division.

+Szpilka then faced UFC veteran Augusto Sakai in his next fight, at KSW 120, on July 18, 2026.
+He won the bout via unanimous decision, dropping Sakai with a hard combination in the process.